 THE WITCH'S CURSE

 The Witch’s Curse touches on many themes and can be used to launch discussions on animal rights, runaways, making moral choices, trust, death of a sibling, edible foods in the wild, orienteering, horns vs. antlers and other deer facts, and of course riddles.
 The Witch’s Curse is also an adaptation of a lesser known Grimm folktale, Brother and Sister, and can be read alongside the original Brothers Grimm tale found here.

 Once in a while I've skyped into classes to give a book talk.
 Please contact me for more information.
-Of course if you read my book in class, kids can always write me with questions too.
-I could record a video response answering the questions.
+Of course if you read my book in class, kids can always write me with questions too and I can record a video response answering the questions.
 There is also a thirty-minute video interview with me which aired on NPR available here.
 In the first eleven minutes, I talk about teaching writing to children but after that the discussion turns to The Witch’s Guide to Cooking with Children.
 You might show the class a few minutes from there.

 Thanks for visiting!